Long-legged buzzard: Form and colouring

 In flight, the long-legged buzzards appears as a mid-sized rather broad-bodied raptor.
 Possessing an almost eagle-like silhouette, it tends to appear with a protruding head with a somewhat heavy bill, long broad wings with fairly straight edges and only slightly tapering hands with rounded five-fingered end.
 It is relatively long-tailed with the tail having a fairly rounded shape.
 Juveniles tend to be slimmer looking with narrower wings and more S-shaped trailing edges as well as a somewhat longer tail.
 Long-legged buzzards tend to fly with comparatively slow, deep beats and to have a relatively slow flight.
 The species glides with their arms raised and hands more level, wings noticeably kinked at carpals and soars in wide circles with the wings in shallow dihedral.
 The upward bent tips can enhance their eagle-like appearance.
 Long-legged buzzards often hover frequently and for extended periods.
 In the flight, the whitish based orangey tail often looks all white at a distance and to stand out in its paleness against the dark rear body and the rear wings.
 The primary coverts and many greater coverts are blackish in adult long-legged buzzards with the greater coverts pale tipped.
 Adults are dark grey on the flight feathers with blackish bars radiating outwards on wingtips and on the trailing edges.
 The underwing coverts are usually lightly streaked with rufous in pale adults, while intermediate adult has a stronger contrast from pale head and breast to darker, browner upperbody and wing coverts, breast and wing linings.
 The flying rufous adult tends to look more uniform above with colours varying from ochre to tawny to darker rufous brown and to possess richer coloured darker parts, with the tail very variable in rufous morph.
 Dark adult in flight may appear with or without a pale nape patch.
-Dark morph long-legged buzzards above evidence pale bases to primaries, some less dark individuals showing slight contrast of brown-tinged wing coverts against blacker carpal areas with grayish cast to secondaries but tail more obviously pale and greyer and variable.
+Dark morph long-legged buzzards above evidence pale bases to primaries, some less dark individuals showing slight contrast of brown-tinged wing coverts against blacker carpal areas with greyish cast to secondaries but tail more obviously pale and greyer and variable.
 Below dark morph adult striking contrasting from dark body and underwing coverts against pale flight feathers.
 Juvenile long-legged buzzards are evidently more streaky in pale, intermediate and rufous morphs with differing wing shape.
 Juveniles of the 3 morphs have comparatively uniform secondaries above with a paler based hand, the inner four primaries being thinly barred, the whitish tail becoming greyer brown and appear indistinctly barred distally.
 The trailing wing edges are more diffuse, greyer and narrower than on adults with a dark line often evidence along greater coverts.
 Dark morph juveniles in flight even more uniform above without darker trailing edges above and below greyish secondaries are much duskier-looking with broader but diffuse barring and often markedly wide trailing edges, this increasing the contrast against the dark tipped whitish hand.